Chow rings of stacks of prestable curves I: Operational Chow groups for algebraic stacks

 Since $p_*[U]=W$, we use the projection formula for the proper morphism $p$ and obtain

 This proves the identity. \end{proof} We conclude the section by comparing the approach to operational classes above to the one taken in the paper \cite{BHPSS}.
 This paper studies the intersection theory of the universal Picard stack $\mathfrak{Pic}_{g,n}$ of the universal curve $\C_{g,n} \to \M_{g,n}$.
-However, instead of studying the operational Chow classes defined above, this paper considers operational Chow groups $\CH^*_\text{op}(\mathfrak{Pic}_{g,n})$ where the test spaces $B \to X$ are restricted to be {\em schemes}.
+However, instead of studying the operational Chow classes defined above, this paper considers operational Chow groups $\CH^*_\text{op}(\mathfrak{Pic}_{g,n})$ where the test spaces $B \to X$ are restricted to be finite type {\em schemes}.
 A class $c \in \CH^p_\text{op}(X)$ on a locally finite type algebraic stack $X$ over $k$ is a collection of operations

 for every morphism $\varphi: B \to X$ where $B$ is a scheme of finite type over $k$, satisfying compatibility conditions as in Definition \ref{def:Operationalclass}, see \cite[Definition 10]{BHPSS} for details.
-We have comparison maps between $\CHOP^*, \CH^*_\text{op}$ and $\CH^*$.
-As explained in \cite[Section 2.3]{BHPSS}, for $X$ smooth, equidimensional and admitting a stratification by quotient stacks, there exists a natural map
+We have comparison maps between $\CHOP^*, \CH^*_\text{op}$ and $\CH^*$.\footnote{For the remainder of the section we assume that $X$ is equidimensional and write $\CH^*(X)$ for the Chow ring indexed by codimension, to emphasize that the comparison maps below are morphisms of graded rings.} As explained in \cite[Section 2.3]{BHPSS}, for $X$ smooth, equidimensional and admitting a stratification by global quotient stacks, there exists a natural map

 On the other hand for any algebraic stack $X$, there exists a natural map defined by the restriction.
-The following statement is a direct consequence of Proposition \ref{Pro:Poincare}. \begin{corollary} When $X$ is an equidimensional smooth scheme over $k$, the comparison maps \eqref{eqn:CHCHopmorph} and \eqref{eqn:OPopComparison} are isomorphisms. \end{corollary}
+The following statement is a direct consequence of Theorem \ref{Pro:Poincare}. \begin{corollary} When $X$ is an equidimensional smooth Deligne-Mumford stack over $k$, the comparison maps \eqref{eqn:CHCHopmorph} and \eqref{eqn:OPopComparison} are isomorphisms. \end{corollary} \begin{proof} Indeed, for the two maps